 An MBA Is Nice To Have

 Getting an MBA is great, however, everything gets diluted over time.

 Just like how a dollar in the future is worth less than a dollar today, the MBA degree will probably be worth less in the future as well due to the increasing supply.
 Given it's becoming more commonplace to receive an MBA in certain industries, those without MBAs will become more and more of an outlier.

-To put things in perspective, only about 31% of Americans hold bachelor's degrees, and only 11.5% hold master's degrees.
+To put things in perspective, only about 35% of Americans hold bachelor's degrees, and only 12% hold master's degrees.
 Therefore, we still have a long way to go before we get to a majority of Americans holding college degrees.

 One of the biggest ironies about getting an MBA is that an MBA is most useful for entrepreneurs.
 An entrepreneur needs to utilize almost everything she or he has learned in business school to get ahead e.g. marketing, finance, pricing, financial accounting, communications, etc.

 Before attending a full-time business school, see if there are part-time MBA programs in your vicinity and attend an info session.
-US News & World Report rank UC Berkeley, Chicago, Northwestern, NYU, and UCLA in the top 5 for 2014-2015.
+US News & World Report rank UC Berkeley, Chicago, Northwestern, NYU, and UCLA in the top 5 for 2021-2022.